Skip to Main Content

 • Contact your loan servicer.
 If you have questions or concerns about a federal student loan, it is best to reach out to your student loan servicer before the payment pause ends to avoid long wait times.
 If you’re on the verge of being late with a private student loan payment, reach out to your student loan servicer and explain the situation.
 Sometimes servicers will offer hardship programs to help you get back on track.
 The sooner you reach out, the more options you’re likely to have.

 • Look into income-driven repayment plans.
 Federal income-driven repayment plans base your monthly payment on a percentage of your discretionary income and household size.
-The Department of Education offers five income driven repayment plans, including the income-contingent repayment plan and the Revised Pay As You Earn (REPAYE) plan.
 These plans are available only for federal student loans.
+The Department of Education offers four income-driven repayment plans.
+As of August 2024, only the SAVE Plan and IBR Plan are accepting new enrollments.

 • Explore debt relief or settlement.
 If you’re significantly behind on student loan payments and have exhausted all other options, you can explore debt settlement.
 This is when a for-profit debt relief company settles your debt for less than you owe.
 It’s a dangerous option since companies typically have you stop making any payments on your outstanding debt.
 Instead, you’ll put money into an escrow-like account every month that goes toward the debt relief company.
 Your student loan servicer has no obligation to settle your debt for less than you owe, and working with a debt settlement company is not a guarantee that your student loan debt will be settled.
 Your credit score will also be heavily impacted by settling your debt, which could make it harder to qualify for a mortgage or other major loans.